ChangsenJiang/BIOL8706_project/project_outline.md

 3: Compare the Robinson-Foulds distance between the species trees of the exon and intergenic region.

 If the RF distance between the 2 species trees of different region (using MixtureFinder) is less than that RF distance between the 2 species trees of intergenic and exon region in original paper, it would indicates that our mixture model helps to construct better phylogenic result for the exon region.
 Furthermore, Robinson-Fould distance could also used to check whether the intergenic species tree changed.

+> [!NOTE]
->Question 4: If I subsampled the loci (or species), that means the RF distance in original paper and the Rf distance in this project would based on different data amount, is this acceptable?
+> Question 4: If I subsampled the loci (or species), that means the RF distance in original paper and the Rf distance in this project would based on different data amount, is this acceptable?